Best Final Expense Insurance in October 2023

 Insurers need to investigate and ensure the beneficiaries were not involved in the incident.

 Most insurers have a 30- or 31-day grace period after the payment due date.
-If you pass away within the grace period, your beneficiaries may still be eligible to get the payout minus whatever is past due.
+If you pass away within the grace period, your beneficiaries may still be eligible for the payout minus whatever is past due.

 Who Should Consider Final Expense Insurance